KshitijChandrakar/PythonSem2FinalProject/readme.md

-Final Project for my semester 2 python module
+# Final Project for semester 2 python
-# What the game is about
+Name: Kshitij Chandrakar
+Course: B.Tech CSE (Hons)
+Semester: 2
+SAP: 500124827
+Enrollment Number: 2142231661

+Topic: Video Game Using Computer Vision

+### About the project:
+As the name suggest, its a platform based runner game, however the controls are based on the movement of the user as captured by the camera.
+it utilizes various technologies like:
+ - Movenet
+ - Tensorflow
+ - Computer Vision

-You jump, dodge obstacles and the character follows your actual body movement
+in the game You can jump, dodge obstacles and the character follows your actual body movements as captured from the camera

 # To do List